Twinklebear/Twinklebear.github.io/_posts/2017-06-26-safe-memory-arenas-in-rust.md

 }
 {% endhighlight %}

+We implement `Placer` for `&mut ToyArena` instead of `ToyArena` directly since `make_place` takes `self` by value, and we don't want to actually consume the arena when making an allocation (this would defeat the whole point of re-using!).
+Note the lifetime `'a` for the borrowed arena in `ToyPlace` is tied to the lifetime of the `ToyArena` that `make_place` is being called on.

 {% highlight rust %}
 impl<'a, T: 'a + Copy> Placer<T> for &'a mut ToyArena {
     type Place = ToyPlace<'a, T>;

     fn make_place(self) -> ToyPlace<'a, T> {
         println!("Placer::make_place");
         ToyPlace { toy_arena: self, phantom: PhantomData }
     }
 }
 {% endhighlight %}

+Our `Place` implementation for `ToyPlace` can then just return a pointer to the front of the array in the arena, implicitly overwriting any previous allocation.
+The `InPlace` implementation then takes the pointer to the array, now pointing to our `T` instance, and returns it as `&mut T` so the caller can assign the reference to a local variable and operate on the object.
+Here we bound the lifetime of the returned borrow to the same lifetime that `ToyPlace` is parameterized on, the lifetime of the containing `ToyArena`.
+This ensures that the Rust compiler will be able to reason about validity of lifetimes of objects in the arena, specifically, no reference to an object created in the arena can outlive the arena itself.

 {% highlight rust %}
 impl<'a, T: Copy> Place<T> for ToyPlace<'a, T> {